five places to party at this new year’s eve (if you actually want to have a good time) | read | i-D

 Sisyphos, HaupstraBe, Berlin

-You'll find the Berliners who are bored of Berghain hanging out in Sisyphos.
-Located in the Rummelsburg district, whilst it doesn't qualify as one of Berlin's recognisable big-name clubs Sisyphos is renowned for Friday-though-until-Monday parties that attract some of the most sought after global names in techno or tech-house.
-What's unique about Sisyphos - aside from its warehouse setting, labyrinth of hidden areas only accessible by ladders and its large sand-floored outside area littered with abandoned cars - is the fact that their lineups are almost never disclosed.
+You'll find the Berliners who are bored of Berghain hanging out in Sisyphos, located in the Rummelsburg district.
+While it doesn't qualify as one of Berlin's recognizable big-name clubs, Sisyphos is renowned for Friday-though-until-Monday parties that attract some of the most sought after global names in techno or tech-house.
+What's unique about Sisyphos — aside from its warehouse setting, labyrinth of hidden areas only accessible by ladders, and its large sand-floored outside area littered with abandoned cars — is the fact that its lineups are almost never disclosed.
 You're just as likely to catch a three-hour set from Richie Hawtin (who turned up to play unannounced in 2015), as you are a set from one of Berlin's burgeoning DJs.

 De School, Doctor Jan van Breemenstraat, Amsterdam

-If you ever visited Amsterdam's late-night institution Trouw and have been trying to find a club that lives up to it since, then let us introduce you to its younger sibling De School, also run by the Post CS BV crew that opened last January.
-Surpassing the definition of a nightclub, De School also boasts a café, a restaurant, an exhibition space and a gym (if you've ever got the energy left for a post-rave workout).
-If you didn't put two and two together the venue was formerly occupied by a technical school, while the club space takes over the former underground bike shed.
-Located in Amsterdam West, when it comes to the lineup it usually revolves around local rising DJs who play extended sets, but international names regularly make the cut.
+If you ever visited Amsterdam's late-night institution Trouw and have been trying to find a club that lives up to it since, then let us introduce you to its younger sibling De School — also run by the Post CS BV crew — which opened last January.
+Surpassing the definition of a nightclub, De School also boasts a café, a restaurant, an exhibition space, and a gym (if you've ever got the energy left for a post-rave workout).
+If you didn't put two and two together, the venue — located in Amsterdam West — was formerly occupied by a technical school, while the club space takes over the former underground bike shed.
+The lineup usually revolves around local rising DJs who play extended sets, but international names regularly make the cut.

 Bassiani, Akaki Tsereteli Avenue, Tbilisi, Georgia